pagopa/technology-radar/radar/platforms-and-services/azure-logic-apps.md

 ### Reference of usage in our organization

-Azure Logic Apps is widely used within the IO infrastructure to orchestrate automated workflows and facilitate integration between internal systems and cloud services.
+Azure Logic Apps is used within the IO infrastructure to orchestrate automated workflows and facilitate integration between internal systems and cloud services.
 Most configurations for Logic Apps in our organization have been managed directly through the Azure portal.
 Code-based configuration, however,